Darlag County: Geography and Climate

-With an elevation of around 3970 m, Darlag County has an alpine climate (Köppen ET), bordering on a subalpine climate (Köppen Cwc), with long, very cold winters, and short, rainy, cool summers.
+With an elevation of around 3970 m, Darlag County has an alpine climate (Köppen ET), bordering on a subalpine climate (Köppen Dwc), with long, very cold winters, and short, rainy, cool summers.
 Average low temperatures are below freezing from mid September to late May; however, due to the wide diurnal temperature variation, average highs are only below freezing from mid/late November thru early March.
 With monthly percent possible sunshine ranging from 47% in June to 70% in November, the county seat receives 2,467 hours of bright sunshine annually.
 The monthly 24-hour average temperature ranges from −12.0 °C in January to 9.8 °C in July, while the annual mean is −0.53 °C. Over 70% of the annual precipitation of 558 mm is delivered from June to September.

 Administrative divisions

 Darlag is divided into 1 town and 9 townships: